oracle-livelabs/oci/oci-api-management/installation/installation.md

   ![APEX Installation](images/apim-apex5.png)

-- Go in the files that you have downloaded from GIT
+- Go in the files that you have downloaded from Git
 - Choose *apex/apex_apim.sql*
 - Click *Next*
 - Click *Next*